-Sketch a sigmoid (Sshaped) curve by eve to the data points. weighting larger symbols more.
-Towards the lefthand side, your function should flatten out at chance level (1/3) because you used Triples 3AFC format.
-Here's an example at left. with a threshold of about 28:
+Sketch a sigmoid (Sshaped) curve by eye to the data points. weighting larger symbols more.
+Towards the lefthand side, your function should flatten out at chance level, either 1/3 or 1/2, depending upon whether you used Triples 3AFC Triples 2AFC format.
+Here's an example for Triples 3AFC, at left, with a threshold of about 28: